cs1302uga/cs1302-tutorials/visibility/visibility.rst

 ..
 [7] The term **binding** usually refers to the association between a
        method call and a particular method body.
-Java uses **dynamic binding**, which means that binding that occurs at runtime; it does this to facilitate polymorphism.
+Java uses **dynamic binding**, which means that its binding occurs at runtime.
+This choice was made by the designers of the language to facilitate its polymorphism and method override features.

 Non-Visible Inherited Members
 =============================